Sam007Yeah/FSAD_Project_Docs/ARCHITECTURE.md

 - **Scalability:** Modular design supports future feature expansion.
 - **Security:** JWT-based authentication and role management.
 - **Collaboration:** Real-time sync and notifications for seamless teamwork.

-> For setup instructions, contribution guidelines, and API documentation, refer to the respective files in this